 Thesis Reflex 3: Copy old theses on the topic page by page

 Old theses can be helpful when writing your own thesis.
 Using them as a source of inspiration is not prohibited.
 However, you should resist the reflex to largely adopt the contents of old projects for the obvious reason: danger of plagiarism!
-Furthermore, in case of doubt, old theses are only a compilation of content from even older theses - keyword "Silent Mail".
+Furthermore, in case of doubt, old theses are only a compilation of content from even older theses - keyword "old bones".

 So it is better, safer and above all faster if you clarify your focus first and concentrate on your work instead of aimlessly copying old works.